Undefitied/bitfinex-order-book-redux/README.md

 ### Implementation notes
 * Note some "TODO" in the code, mostly regarding API for which I couldn't find answers in the docs;
-* I am using global CSS file because it is more convenient (faster) for small apps like this one; I would normally use css modules in react, eg: `import styles from './styles.module.css';`
+* I am using global CSS file because it is more convenient (faster) for small apps like this one; I would normally use css modules in react, eg: `import styles from './styles.module.css';`;
+* I am not using constants for error and info messages, which would normally come from a localization framework;
+* I am opting for using the coding style without semicolons and using single quotes but now there may be inconsistencies, I didn't install eslint or fixed them manually because of the limited time;
-* ... please let me know if you have any questions
+* ... please let me know if you have any questions;

 # Order Book widget functionality from the Trading page of the Bitfinex website